ansible/django-ansible-base/docs/lib/views.md

 # AnsibleBaseView

-django-ansible-base provides a view called `ansible_base.lib.utils.views.AnsibleBaseView` which is indirectly parent class for all views in django-ansible-base.
+django-ansible-base provides a view called `ansible_base.lib.utils.views.ansible_base.AnsibleBaseView` which is indirectly parent class for all views in django-ansible-base.

 This view itself is subclassed from `rest_framework.views.APIView` and is intended to be subclassed from individual services like:

 ```
 from rest_framework.viewsets import ModelViewSet
-from ansible_base.lib.utils.views import AnsibleBaseView
+from ansible_base.lib.utils.views.ansible_base import AnsibleBaseView

 class MyServiceBaseApiView(AnsibleBaseView):
     pass